KarelZe/edu/adv_ml/01_self_test.md

 - F: *What are tuning parameters for Decision Trees?*
 - F: *What are tuning parameters for Random Forests?*
 - A: No. Trees + No. of predictors used to build each tree.
+- F: *What is an ensemble algorithm?
+Give on example from the class of an ensemble model that gave improved performance over a base model.*

 - F: *Compare supervised learning to unsupervised learning.
 How do they differ?*
 - F: *What are advantages / disadvantages of unsupervised learning techniques?*